emarsden/dash-mpd-cli/README.md

 - the MP4Box commandline utility from the [GPAC](https://gpac.wp.imt.fr/) project, if you want to test the preliminary support for retrieving subtitles in wvtt format.
 If it's installed, MP4Box will be used to convert the wvtt stream to the more widely recognized SRT format.
+MP4Box can also be used for muxing audio and video streams to an MP4 container, as a fallback if ffmpeg and vlc are not available.

 This crate is tested on the following **platforms**: